-The Mugho Pine is a dwarf evergreen tree.
+The Mugo Pine is a dwarf evergreen tree.
 Plant a few as an evergreen boarder along your home, or just one as a specimen plant in a side yard to offset seasonal plantings.

-In its mountain native habitat, the Mugho can grow up to 20 feet tall.
-However, your Mugho Pine is a low growing variety, reaching 3 - 5 feet in height but spreading twice as wide.
+In its mountain native habitat, the Mugo Pine can grow up to 20 feet tall.
+However, your Mugo Pine is a low growing variety, reaching 3 - 5 feet in height but spreading twice as wide.
 It has a dense growth habit and rounded nature.

 The 2-inch needles are dark green, providing a vibrant appearance year-round.
 In the mountains it often grows in rocky, shallow soil so you don’t have to worry about having particularly rich soil for your little evergreen to flourish.
 It’s very hardy and won’t give you any trouble or require special care.

-Your Mugho Pine adapts well to shearing, so you can feel comfortable pruning it into a tight, compact mound if you prefer or just keep it within particular confines.
-All in all, the Mugho Pine is an outstanding choice for a small shrub that will be a stable, standard feature in your yard year-round without any special care from you.
+Your Mugo Pine adapts well to shearing, so you can feel comfortable pruning it into a tight, compact mound if you prefer or just keep it within particular confines.
+All in all, the Mugo Pine is an outstanding choice for a small shrub that will be a stable, standard feature in your yard year-round without any special care from you.

 |Mature Height||3 - 5 feet|